Southwest Airlines Soars Through Simplifying Complex Data

 - SEC Reporting

-As a public company that operates internationally, Southwest Airlines is heavily reliant upon collaboration.
-When it comes to SEC reporting, individuals from legal, investor relations, accounting, and more team up to produce reports, so the easier and more clear the communication is, the better.
-That’s why Southwest been a Workiva customer since 2013.
+As a public company that operates internationally, Southwest Airlines heavily relies upon collaboration.
+When it comes to SEC reporting, individuals from legal, investor relations, accounting, and more team up to produce reports, so the easier and clearer the communication is, the better.
+That’s why Southwest has been a Workiva customer since 2013.

 Riley Drummond, Southwest Airlines Supervisor of Financial Reporting, says he loves working at Southwest because it’s a people-centric company.
 “It feels like a family.
 My team makes me want to come to work every day and do my best.”